Confidential Document Destruction

 Where: 540 S Randall Road, St. Charles, IL 60174

-- This is for residential material only, not for businesses (see list below for business service), thank you.
+- This is for residential material only, not for businesses (see list below for business service).

 - Staples, paperclips, spiral bindings, file folders without metal, and envelope windows are fine to leave in.